JJWallis/todo-app/README.md

    ....
 ```

-To my suprise, I did encounter a number of CSS based issues throughout the development of this project, most notably the lack of responsiveness by the body's height when the number of todos increased to a more realistic amount (five plus).
+CSS wise, I encountered an issue with the lack of responsiveness by the body's height when the number of todos increased to a more realistic amount (five plus).
 The height wasn't responding because I was positioning the primary wrapper on top of the body, thus placing it on a higher z-index which wasn't going to affect the lower level of content beneath.
-In order to fix this bug, I decided to negatively position the `<header>`, `<main>` and `<footer>` sections, whilst keeping the todo list wrapper in the normal DOM flow to allow the desired responsive behaviour to occur.
+To fix this, I decided to negatively position the `<header>`, `<main>` and `<footer>` sections whilst keeping the todo list wrapper in the normal DOM flow to allow the desired responsive behaviour to occur.

 ```jsx
 export interface AppState {